 Dynamics CRM Online

-You can purchase additional storage for Dynamics CRM Online at $9.99 per gigabyte per month, so you should estimate the storage you will need to get an accurate cost estimate.
+You can purchase additional storage for Dynamics CRM Online, so you should estimate the storage you will need to get an accurate cost estimate.

 For Dynamics CRM Online, you don't need to worry about servers, so the licensing and hosting cost will be driven by the number of users.